jadielam/algorithms/interview_prep/meta_ml_system_design.md

     - (12) C13: Stock Exchange

 - Papers:
-    - (1) Transformer paper
+    - (1) (DONE) Transformer paper
-    - (2) BERT paper or any other paper on converting a text to an embedding vector.
+    - (2) (DONE) BERT paper or any other paper on converting a text to an embedding vector.
     - (2) FAISS paper
     - (3) ViT paper
     - (4) SimCLR paper
     - (4) Research on papers relevant or related to ads and other things.
     - (3) Contrastive learning paper
+    - (4) User-user vs item-item collaborative filtering: https://www.amazon.science/the-history-of-amazons-recommendation-algorithm

 - Important topics:
     - (3) Probability calibration techniques